MatijaKruljac/uiimage-assets/README.md

 ## License

 uiimage-assets is available under the MIT license.
-See the LICENSE file for more info. is available under the MIT license.
+See the [LICENSE](https://github.com/MatijaKruljac/uiimage-assets/blob/master/LICENSE) file for more info.